+The Science Department forms part of the Global Learning Zone, which also includes Geography and Social Sciences in a mix of specialist and general learning spaces.
 There are opportunities for team teaching and for accommodating visiting speakers for more than one group, with a 90-seat lecture theatre available on the ground floor.
-Some teaching spaces have interactive whiteboards ('Smartboards') and we have various devices available to support curriculum delivery including laptops and iPads.
-Resources are in plentiful supply and mainly electronic.
+All teaching spaces have good ICT resources and we have various devices available to support curriculum delivery including laptops and iPads.
+Subject specific resources are in plentiful supply and mainly electronic.